-Death can come in many forms, avocados included.
+Death can come in many forms, watermelon included.
 If we can stomach enough of them, many of our daily foods are lethal.
 Down 30-plus glasses of water in a few hours, for instance, and you’ll do yourself in.
 (One major cause of MDMA-related deaths: water intoxication caused in part by drug-induced extreme thirst.)
 Of course, the human stomach usually doesn’t hold much more than 4 cups, but the toxic effects of overindulgence can build up as your intestines move the food along.
 Here’s how much you’d need to eat of a few foods to flirt with fatality.

 1. Beef liver